TaskRatchet/TaskRatchet.com/src/privacy.md

 - 2024-01-05: Added list of websites and apps covered by this privacy policy to the beginning of the document
 - 2024-01-05: Updated link to full history of this document
 - 2024-01-05: Moved link to full document history to after the changelog
+- 2024-07-11: Added Honeycomb to list of storage and processing services

 [See full history of this document](https://github.com/TaskRatchet/TaskRatchet.com/commits/master/src/privacy.md)